 SSAR Victor Hutchison Student Poster Award Winners for 2018 Announced

 The SSAR student poster awards honor Victor Hutchison for his extensive contributions to herpetology and the development of future herpetologists.
-The seventh annual SSAR Victor Hutchison Student Poster Awards were presented at the Joint Meeting of Ichthyology and Herpetology in Austin, Texas, 12-16 July 2017.
-This year there were 34 eligible poster submissions.
-In recognition of outstanding student poster presentations at the annual meeting, a single award was given in each of the following categories: Evolution, Genetics, & Systematics (5 presentations); Conservation & Management (6 presentations); and Ecology, Natural History, Distribution, & Behavior (15 presentations), Physiology & Morphology (7 presentations), and Conservation & Management (6 presentations).
+The 8th annual SSAR Victor Hutchison Student Poster Awards were presented at the Joint Meeting of Ichthyologists & and Herpetologists in Rochester, NY, 11-15 July 2018.
+This year there were 35 eligible poster submissions.
+In recognition of outstanding student poster presentations at the annual meeting, an award was given in each of the following categories: Physiology & Morphology (9 presentations); Evolution, Genetics, & Systematics (5 presentations); Conservation & Management (6 presentations); and Ecology, Natural History, Distribution, & Behavior (15 presentations).
 All awardees received a check for US $200 and a book from the Taylor & Francis Group of CRC Press.

 Award Information and Guidelines

 The SSAR Victor Hutchison Student Poster Award provides recognition for the best student posters presented at the annual meeting of the SSAR.
 To be eligible, the presented poster must be the result of research conducted by the individual making the presentation.
 The research must have been conducted while the student was enrolled in either an undergraduate or graduate degree program.
 Students entering the competition must be members of SSAR.
 The presentations will be judged by the SSAR student prize committee.
 One Victor Hutchison Student Poster Award of U.S. $200 (plus a book gift from CRC Press) may be given in each of the following four categories:

 1) Evolution, Genetics, & Systematics

 2) Ecology & Behavior